 Volunteers also assisted with the evacuation of 30,000 residents and helped them find temporary accommodation in the south.
 They then followed up for many weeks with relief assistance and family reunions.

 1977 Granville rail disaster

 When a crowded, peak-hour train was derailed at Granville, NSW, in January 1977, The Salvation Army arrived even before ambulances or emergency services.
 Auxiliary-Captain Frank Wilson of The Salvation Army’s social services centre at Mount Druitt was at the scene immediately, giving out drinks from his emergency services unit to shocked survivors.

 Salvation Army officers from all around Sydney were then brought in to assist, and by midday 5,000 meals had been served.
-Emotional support was provided for families bereaved by the tragedy in an ongoing way.
+Ongoing emotional support was provided for families bereaved by the tragedy.

 1983 Salvo Care Line